-It is great to have in depth discussions with a prospect – you have a really great product and the prospect is ecstatic about it and seems very interested.
+It is great to have in-depth discussions with a prospect – you have a really great product and the prospect is ecstatic about it and seems very interested.
 Now, what occurs if the prospect doesn’t buy from you or simply does nothing?

 3. What other options are you considering?

 Assuming that the prospect is speaking to other vendors is the best practice to follow.
-This is conjunction with a very direct question asking what their other options are is very appropriate and productive.
+This in conjunction with a very direct question asking what their other options are is very appropriate and productive.

 4. How do you feel about your other options?

-By delivering one of the direct questions for sales people, you will identify how the prospect sees things and how each option compares to one another.
+By delivering one of the direct questions for salespeople, you will identify how the prospect sees things and how each option compares to one another.
 Ask them how they feel about all of their different options.

 5. How long have you been looking at them?

-This isn’t a game stopper, but it’s valuable information to reveal where you stand and possibly the length of time you should invest.
+This isn’t a game-stopper, but it’s valuable information to reveal where you stand and possibly the length of time you should invest.
 There may be an even playing field in terms of relationships if there isn’t a significant difference in time.